20 Best Food Bank Donation Items For The Holiday Season

 woman adding items to a full box of donations

-Below, we’re sharing some things to keep in mind when planning a donation to your local food bank.
+Below, we’re sharing some things to remember when planning a donation to your local food bank.
 We’re covering the best food bank donations, things to avoid, and a few general ideas to keep in mind.

 What donation items are at the top of food banks’ wish lists?

 First and foremost, cash is always a welcome donation.
-Oftentimes, your monetary donation can be used by the food bank to purchase food at a discount.
+Often, the food bank can use your monetary donation to purchase food at a discount.
 As a result, donating cash may stretch your dollar farther than purchasing food at the grocery store or another retailer.

-If you’d like to make a donation of food or personal care products, we have a list of items that food banks are always happy to receive – there are some things that may surprise you!
+If you’d like to donate food or personal care products, we have a list of items that food banks are always happy to receive—some may surprise you!

-If you’re looking to keep costs down (who isn’t this year?) and would like to do a little one-stop shopping, we were able to find all of the items below at our local Dollar Tree.
+If you’re looking to keep costs down (who isn’t this year?) and would like to do a little one-stop shopping, we found all of the items below at our local Dollar Tree.
 You may be able to find better prices when you shop weekly sales, and if you’re a Walgreens shopper, you may even be able to score some of these items free after coupon stacks and rewards.

 dollar tree cart full of donation items